 “We had an insufficient majority and now they’ve given us an outright majority,” said IFP provincial secretary Velenkosini Hlabisa.

 The disappointment from the ANC was palpable.
+Its chances of taking over the last council under the IFP’s control were trashed.

 ANC provincial spokesperson Mdumiseni Ntuli said the party accepted the results and “recognises that the outcomes of this by-election reflect some setbacks in our support base in certain wards and this matter requires deep reflection.”